-Those wanting to see urban life vibrantly on display head to Union Square Park – a hip hub of shopping and entertainment.
+When you want to see urban life vibrantly on display head to Union Square Park – a hip hub of shopping and entertainment.
 The excitement of the square is balanced by the serenity of gated Gramercy Park just a few blocks away.

 Here's where many of the city's intellectual and theatrical elites live.
-The Upper West Side is home to Columbia University, Lincoln Center, the American Museum of Natural History, and a substantial dining and nightlife scene.
+The Upper West Side is also home to Columbia University, Lincoln Center, the American Museum of Natural History, and a substantial dining and nightlife scene.
 Its closeness to Central Park makes it one of the most sought-after and lavish places to stay.

 When staying at an LVH luxury apartment in New York, guests may want to step away from their private residence for a night on the town, complete with lavish dining.
-The city is teeming with beautiful restaurants, here are 8 of the best fine-dining experiences in New York:
+The city is teeming with beautiful restaurants, here are eight of the best fine-dining experiences in New York:

-Here, the service is always impeccable and well-mannered, and the dining room among the city's most grand, Eleven Madison Park is most well-known for its heady tasting menus.
+Here, the service is always impeccable and well-mannered, and the dining room is among the city's most grand, Eleven Madison Park is most well-known for its heady tasting menus.
 The seasonal menu is packed with hyper-minimalist treats, including two foie gras dishes and a smoked sturgeon cheesecake with caviar.

-Diners who appreciate Haute French seafood dishes head to Le Bernardin.
+Diners who appreciate haute French seafood dishes head to Le Bernardin.
 Beautiful formal dining with pristine linen tablecloths and decorous service is written all over Le Bernardin.
 Expect to find entrees like baked striped bass, artichoke medley, and black truffle barigoule.